EGKingLab/evogen-sims/FluctSelectionModels.dir/WritingFigures.dir/CodeFigures.dir/ReadMe.txt

 •  PublicationFigures.qmd --> Contains codes used for spectral analysis plots, and other figures in the manuscript·
 •  SupplementalFigures.qmd --> Contains codes used for spectral analysis plots, and other figures in the manuscript

+Note: Some of the codes run on parallel; thus, you should adjust the number of cores accordingly.